thetenthbox/shorts/README.md

 # 1learner Shorts

-**Automated HTML animation → MP4 pipeline for YouTube Shorts.**
+**Simple HTML animation → MP4 pipeline for YouTube Shorts.**

-Turn an audio script into a fully rendered vertical video (1080×1920) with voiceover — no video editor required.
+Create vertical videos (1080×1920) with synchronized voiceover.
+You write the HTML animations, the tool handles TTS and rendering.

 ---